Marqap/skin.classicaudio/README.md

 Still to do:
-- infoscreen transition when using tmdbhelper widgets
+- infoscreen transition when using tmdbhelper widgets -- actor credits action
+-- other actions (inc play episode with tmdb helper) -- tmdb helper for play button on infoscreen?
 - autoscroll bar
 - multiart on autoscroll
 - hide prefer landscape for billboard widgets